What Is a Bequest?

 Remembering Niagara with a bequest from your estate will help to sustain and strengthen the university in years to come.
 Some of the advantages of creating a bequest include:

-- A bequest costs nothing now, yet gives you the satisfaction of know you provided for Niagara in the future
+- A bequest costs nothing now, yet gives you the satisfaction of knowing you provided for Niagara in the future

 - You retain control of and use of your assets during your lifetime